-Using DiskMaker X or Disk Creator
+Create bootable macOS Mojave USB drive using DiskMaker X or Disk Creator

 There are a number of apps that can be used to create a bootable installer for Mojave.
 DiskMaker X and Disk Creator are the most popular and reliable apps for this purpose.
-During the best testing phase of mac OS Mojave, only Disk Creator has been updated to support it.
+During the best testing phase of mac OS Mojave, only Disk Creator had been updated to support it.